appsemble/appsemble/CONTRIBUTING.md

 ### Changelog

-Every block and package has a `changes` directory.
+Every block and package has a `changed` directory.
 This directory contains the following folders:

 - `added`
 - `changed`